bonimart/hk-24/README.md

 ## Contributors ✨

-Thanks go to these wonderful people
+Thanks go to these wonderful people:

+- Martin Beneš
+- Petr Fiedler
+- Martin Vidmar
+- Tomáš Novotný

 <!--
 Here, you can show off all your cool teammates with whom you created this project.
 If you want to automate it, you can use a cool bot: https://allcontributors.org/